th559[at]cantab.ac.uk

-I am a PhD Candidate in Economics at the University of Cambridge.
-My research focuses on the role of trade policy uncertainty on the macroeconomy, with a specific interest in multinational firms.
+I am currently an Economist at Oxford Economics.
+I hold a PhD in Economics from the University of Cambridge, with my research focusing on the role of trade policy uncertainty on the macroeconomy, with a specific interest in multinational firms.
 I also study the transmission of uncertainty through domestic and international linkages.

 Referees: